ricston-git/blog-contacts-app/README.md

 What we really need here is more information.
 It would be great if the NoSuchMethodError would also have given us the location of the jar from which the javax.ws.rs.core.Application class was being loaded when things crashed.
 We don't get that but we can use a tool called [JHades](http://jhades.org/) to let us know if we have duplicate classes in the jars in our classpath.
 That information will practically solve this issue.

-Go ahead and add jhades (not jhades-standalone-report) to contacts-app-impl's pom (use latest version from [here](http://jhades.org/downloads.html):
+Go ahead and add jhades (not jhades-standalone-report) to contacts-app-impl's pom - use latest version from [here](http://jhades.org/downloads.html):

 ```
 <dependency>